weslley-oliveira/weslley-oliveira/README.md

 - I'm from São Paulo - Brazil
 - Living in London - Uk

-"Nothing in this world beats good old persistence.
-Talent does not surpass.
-Nothing more common than talented failures.
-Genius does not overcome.
-Unrecognized geniuses is practically a cliche.
-Education does not exceed.
-The world is full of educated fools.
-Persistence and determination alone are powerful."

 ### Bachelor in Computer Engineer
 Methodist University of São Paulo - São Paulo
 February 2008 to December 2013